Why not GitHub?

 Hello, visitors from lobste.rs!
 Thank you for your discussion and critique.
 I’ve added mention of the excellent-looking Gogs, Gerrit, and Gitea, and adjusted some wording for accuracy and clarity.

 To emphasise: nothing in this essay is intended as praise or criticism specifically of social justice, advocacy for protected groups, censorship, United States foreign policy, or its effect on GitHub specifically—they have to follow the law, like anyone else.
-The focus here is on centralisation onto a commercial service, running proprietary code, subject to the laws of a single country, that already has a monopoly on code hosting for free and open source software, and the free software community’s wilfully ignoring the issues therewith.
+The focus here is on centralisation onto a commercial service, running proprietary code, subject to the laws of a single country, that already has a monopoly on code hosting for free software, and the community’s wilfully ignoring the issues therewith.

 Update—October 2019—1/2